Landau levels in a time-dependent magnetic field: the Madelung fluid perspective: Fluid mechanics perspective

-In contrast with geofluids, the vorticity of the Madelung fluid is imposed by the cyclotron vector everywhere, which is a very constraining property that prevents the existence of similar propagation phenomena such as Poincaré and Rossby waves altogether, essential to the geostrophic adjustment of geophysical flows.
+In contrast with geofluids\footnote{While reminiscent of the adjustment of geophysical flows, let us keep in mind that the oscillations of the Madelung fluid are a purely quantum phenomenon which should not be interpreted as a direct analogue of atmospheric dynamics}, the vorticity of the Madelung fluid is imposed by the cyclotron vector everywhere, which is a very constraining property that prevents the existence of similar propagation phenomena such as Poincaré and Rossby waves altogether, essential to the geostrophic adjustment of geophysical flows.
 Indeed, this constraint implies a profound difference in the restoring mechanism of the rotating Madelung fluid, as it constitutes an obstruction to Le Chatelier's principle.
 In the situation depicted throughout the paper, the response of the Madelung fluid is one-dimensional as the zonal velocity is enslaved to the instantaneous value of $b$ (Figure \ref{fig:mechanisms}).
 On the contrary, for a similar shallow-water flow, the generation of non-zero meridional velocity would produce a zonal Coriolis force and thus drive additional zonal velocity in the opposite direction as the original zonal flow, i.e. a counter-effect, which is essential to geostrophic adjustment.
 As a result, the persistent oscillations of frequency $2 b_1$ previously exhibited are in striking contrast with the adjustment of geostrophic flows where the final state is geostrophically balanced.
 In the geophysical context, there are possible obstructions to geostrophic adjustment, such as instabilities or the presence of boundaries where the transient inertio-gravity waves reflect and thus are unable to be emitted away from the flow.
 However, the Madelung fluid discussed throughout this paper is unbounded and a priori stable to any kind of perturbation, owing to the Hermiticity of the quantum system, yet it does not adjust to a new balanced state when $b$ reaches a new constant value, even if $b$ -- and thus the flow's vorticity -- is eventually returned to its initial value.
 As discussed in \cite{heifetz2023broglie}, the Madelung fluid locally supports de Broglie waves -- and the sloshing mode can be seen as a superposition of such waves --, but those cannot propagate away from a stationary flow that corresponds to a Landau level, since the Madelung fluid's density vanishes exponentially fast with $y^2$, which represents an effective harmonic trap for all waves.
 In other words, far from the density centre, waves cannot be emitted away, in contrast with transient gravity modes in open shallow-water systems.
-Besides, let us note that for the Madelung fluid, once the permanent regime is achieved, the persistent sloshing mode is a free oscillation, whereas the inertia-gravity waves observed being emitted away from the hurricane's centre \cite{MiltonHurricane} are the result of an oscillating source of mass.
+Besides, let us note that for the Madelung fluid, once the permanent regime is achieved, the persistent sloshing mode is a free oscillation, whereas the inertia-gravity waves observed being emitted away from the centre of a hurricane are the result of a varying source of mass or energy.
 One thus could, in principle, study the geostrophic adjustment of the rotating Madelung fluid in the presence of a similar source, and relate more closely the evolution of the corresponding quantum system to a hurricane-like phenomenon in the atmosphere.